LouisCroix/LouisCroix.github.io/content/authors/admin/_index.md

 ## About Me

-Chaohao Yang graduated from the Chinese University of Hong Kong, Shenzhen this summer and has been accepted by the M.S.E. program in Computer Science at Johns Hopkins University.
-Currently, he is very interested in methods enhancing the training and inference efficiency of large language models and other foundation models, including low-precision (quantization/FP4) techniques and attention linearization.
-In addition, he also has some insights into the design of the position embedding of foundation models.
-He hopes to become a research assistant for professors in related fields to pave the way for applying for a Ph.D. in the future.
+Chaohao Yang is a newly-admitted MSE student in Computer Science at Johns Hopkins.
+He is very interested in advancing the architecture of large language models (LLMs) to enhance their performance and broaden their applications.
+As an undergraduate, out of tasks and interests, he conducted extensive research on low-precision LLM training and linearized Transformer.
+Currently at JHU, He hopes to join a research group in related fields to continue his pursuit of machine learning research and pave the way for applying for a Ph.D.

+At this moment, his primary interests are:

+**Long-context LLMs**: Enhancing how LLMs learn and store extensive information under resource constraints, through methods like context compression and Transformer complexity reduction.
+Progress in this area will strengthen LLM inference and memory ability for practical applications.

+**Multi-modal LLMs**: Broaden the ability of LLMs to understand diverse data types, making them more effective for real-world tasks such as speech recognition and medical analysis.

+**Data-centric LLMs**: Expanding the use of LLMs as intelligent databases and data analyzers for applications like online information retrieval, social media analysis, and medical data processing.